mkgin/ansible-vmware-harbor/README.md

 ```
 ends up in  harbor.cfg
 ```
-    harbor_hostname: localhost  # shouldn't be localhost... but safer for testing
+    harbor_hostname: localhost  # should not be localhost... registry might not be accessible from outside
     harbor_ui_url_protocol: http
     harbor_db_password: root123
     harbor_customize_crt: on